luanillust/luanillustrates/_posts/2018-01-06-Yokohama-Some-Noods.md

 	</div>
 </div>

-Seeing the fruits of our labour come to life... it was a special moment :').
+Seeing the fruits of our labour come to life... it was... emotional :').
 Sealing the noodles in our <a href="https://youtu.be/rJnICByeL8Q?t=14s">one of a kind</a> bags, we were given the crumbly leftovers and an extra ready-made packet, for those who want to preserve their creations. _Awesome_.

 <div class="imageset">
 	<img src="{{ baseurl }}/assets/luantics/P018/P018JPND2123.jpg" alt="the staff line up and bid the class farewell"/>
 </div>

 Leaving the Chicken Factory, we grabbed some lunch at the Noodles Bazaar.
 A cafeteria with noodle dishes heralding from all over the world.
 Of course I had to try their take of Vietnam’s phở.
 I knew it wasn't going to be great but I still had to try.
-As expected, it wasn't good.
+And as expected, it wasn't good.
 The broth lacked a lot of flavour and the two miserable pieces of “beef” only exemplified my prejudices.

 <div class="imageset">
 	<img src="{{ baseurl }}/assets/luantics/P018/P018JPND2124.jpg" alt="a heavily crowded make your own noodle cup kitchen"/>